BURN BAN IS OFF

 You can also access the individual courses with the buttons under the course descriptions below.

-We also have weekly and monthly training sessions at the fire station.
+We also have monthly training sessions at the fire station.
 Some of these include live hands-on training exercises.

 See the Calendar page for upcoming training meetings.